schmich/kappa/README.md

 ### Library version

 Kappa adheres to the [Semantic Versioning 2.0.0](http://semver.org/) specification.
 Most importantly, any compatibility- or API-breaking changes will result in a new major version (e.g. `1.x.x` to `2.x.x`).
-Because of this, you should use a [pessimistic version constraint](http://docs.rubygems.org/read/chapter/16#page74) when taking a dependency on this library, for example:
+Because of this, you should use a [pessimistic version constraint](http://docs.rubygems.org/read/chapter/16#page74) when taking a dependency on this library.
+For example:

 ```ruby
 gem 'kappa', '~> 1.0'